Trying to Find A Boys Ranch in El Paso, Texas? Teen Challenge Adventure Ranch for Boys in Arkansas May Actually Be a Better Option

 Healing and Hope for Thousands of Boys Over the Past Five Decades

-As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for nearly 60 years.
+As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for 50 years.
 We are certain that a relationship with Jesus Christ is the primary avenue for healing in the lives of the teenagers we serve.
 Every significant part of our program is biblically-based.
 We feel that centering our program on Christ is the reason countless teenagers have realized success here, even where other programs failed.

 A number of factors distinguish Teen Challenge Adventure Ranch for boys from other therapeutic ranches: